Feltaz/Tutorials/Snort_tutorial/Snort_docs.md

 # Dependencies
 Most software (snort included) depend on some external libraries and packages that developpers reuse for specific purposes in order to not rewrite code that has been already written by someone else.
-Here is a list of all the depedencies needed for Snort:
+Here is a list of all the dependencies needed for Snort:
 - build-essential
 - flex
 - bison